Khumalo16/book-reviews/README.md

 where __testName__ is the name of the test case

 # Run with testcases
-    Similarily, open terminal and navigete to the impact directory and use the provided ***rushtests.sh*** srcipt file as follows (This script is designed for Linux users):
+    Similarily, open terminal and navigete to the impact directory. and use the provided rushtests.sh srcipt file as follows (This script is designed for Linux users):

         ./runtests.sh

 ***Note: If You wish to include more testcases, include them in the testcases folder as well as their corresponding suggested output***